We welcome you

 When/Where we meet

-Holy Mass is offered every Sunday at 9:30am and 11:30am.
-We have a regular schedule of liturgies, devotional services, and other activities.
+Holy Mass is offered every Sunday at 10am and Noon and Monday through Friday at Noon.
+We have a regular schedule of other liturgies, devotional services, and activities.
 We are located in Schenectady, New York at 1040 Pearl Street, between Crane Street and Chrisler Avenue.
 We are on CDTA Route 353 at the Pearl St. stop.

 Teaching, proclaiming, witnessing